 Everyday stress on your biceps tendons causes tissue damage.
 When the tendons tear, their maximum strength can be restored using a bicep tendon repair performed by the surgical team at Ortho 1 Medical Group.
 As experienced orthopedic surgeons, they have completed many successful bicep tendon repairs.
 These repairs correct muscle deformities and restore function so that you can return to an active lifestyle.
-Call the office in La Jolla or Chula Vista, California, today or go online to schedule an appointment.
+Call the office in San Diego, Chula Vista, La Jolla, or Coronado, California, today or go online to schedule an appointment.

 The bicep brachii, or more simply bicep, is the large muscle on the front side of your upper arm.
 Two tendons connect the bicep to your shoulder socket and shoulder blade.
 A single tendon at the bottom of the bicep runs past your elbow, attaching to the radius bone in your lower arm.